 Images are a necessary component of any app.
 However, have you optimized them?
 Simply optimizing the images can improve the mobile app performance remarkably.

 One option would be to use vector images.
 Additionally, it offers dynamic image sizes.
 This can improve performance remarkably.
 You should also use color filters.
 This is a better option that using various sets of colored images.
 Of course, image caching should be available.
 These simple tricks are often enough to bring a major improvement.
 After all, images form a major chunk of any app.

 Optimize Memory Usage for Android Mobile App Performance

 Android offers users the ability of multitasking on their devices.
 However, the platform also limits the RAM available to any app.
 On the other hand, these limits are never fixed.
 They tend to change with the usage of the app.

 As such, optimization of memory usage is vital.
 Here are a few methods you can try.

 Start by putting a limit on the lifespan of the app’s services.
 You can use intent service for limiting this.
 UI resources should only be released when the users change their UI.
 Create code constructs that are memory efficient.
 Reduce the usage of external libraries as well.

 To improve your iOS app performance, you need to understand the ecosystem first.
 Once you do so, the following steps will become easier to implement.

 Start by using tools for identifying and fixing bugs.
 Implement proper priority.
 After all, you will not want your main thread to be blocked.
 You should also use caches and respond accordingly to memory warnings.
-The virtual memory system should be leverage.
+The virtual memory system should be leveraged.
 This will improve the reclaimable memory.

 You must understand that mobile app performance depends on several factors.
 Not all of those are under the developer’s control.
 One such factor is the platform itself.
 Be that as it may, there are many areas where you can make improvements.
-Our mobile app developers knows the right way.
-Let’s discuss about your mobile app!
+Our mobile app developers know the right way.
+Let’s discuss your mobile app!